 Authoring packages for NuGet 2 and NuGet 3

 Ref and runtimes only work on NuGet 3.
-They will both be ignored by NuGet 2.
+They are both ignored by NuGet 2.

-Targets and Props installation is different, you will need to make sure that your package works as expected on both clients.
+Targets and Props installation is different, so make sure that your package works as expected on both clients.

-Content will no longer be copied automatically.
-If you package relies on the files in content being copied into the users project then this will not happen on NuGet 3.
+Content is not copied automatically with NuGet 3.
 Consumers of your package could copy the files themselves or use a tool like a task runner to automate copying the files.

 Source and config file transforms are not run by NuGet 3.